 Provisions for restructurings are recognised if a constructive obligation for restructuring has been formalised by means of adopting a detailed restructuring plan and its communication vis-à-vis to those employees affected as of the reporting period.

 Recognition of warranty provisions that do not fall into the scope of IFRS 15 (Revenue from Contracts with Customers) are based on past warranty claims and the sales of the current financial year.

 In accordance with IFRS 9, financial liabilities are assigned to one of the following categories:

 - At fair value through profit or loss

 - Other financial liabilities

-The initial recognition of financial liabilities and the subsequent measurement of financial liabilities at fair value through profit or loss is applied in analogy to the corresponding guidance as it is applied to financial assets.
+The initial recognition of financial liabilities and the subsequent measurement of financial liabilities at fair value through profit or loss are conducted in analogy to the corresponding guidance as it is applied to financial assets.

 All other financial liabilities are presented as such.
 They are measured at their amortised cost using the effective interest method.

 The fair value option according to IFRS 9 is not applied to financial liabilities at METRO.